Scratch reflex

-The scratch reflex is a response to activation of sensory neurons whose peripheral terminals are located on the surface of the body.
-Some sensory neurons can be activated by stimulation with an external object such as a parasite on the body surface.
-Alternatively, some sensory neurons can respond to a chemical stimulus that produces an itch sensation.
-During a scratch reflex, a nearby limb reaches toward and rubs against the site on the body surface that has been stimulated.
+The scratch reflex is an automatic response to the activation of sensory neurons located on the surface of the body.
+Sensory neurons can be activated via stimulation, such as a parasite on the body, but can also be activated by responding to a chemical stimulus that produces an itching sensation.
+During a scratch reflex, a limb reaches toward and rubs against the site on the body surface that has been stimulated.
 The scratch reflex has been extensively studied to understand the functioning of neural networks in vertebrates.
 Despite decades of research, key aspects of the scratch reflex are still unknown, such as the neural mechanisms by which the reflex is terminated.

 Scratch reflex in dogs

 Most dogs will exhibit a scratch reflex when they are stimulated in the saddle region, which consists of the belly, sides, flanks, and back.
 These are the most common sites, but stimulation anywhere may be able to produce the reflex, such as the chest, ears, and even paws.
 Once stimulation of this area begins, the dog will begin to rhythmically "twitch" or "kick" their hind legs in an attempt to rid itself of the "irritant".
 Typically, only one of the hind legs will exhibit this reflex at a given time, however, it is possible for both legs to undergo the reflex at the same time.
 The intensity and rhythm of the reflex will vary depending on the intensity and speed of the stimulation.

 The scratch reflex can commonly be triggered through various stimulations such as scratching, brushing, rubbing, or tapping a dog, although some techniques work better than others.
 For example, a majority of dogs will exhibit the reflex when scratched with fingernails, while only some with a stronger reflex might react to a lighter tapping.

 Allergies and itchiness often play a role in the scratch reflex, with dogs who are already itchy before the additional stimulation often producing a stronger reflex than other dogs.
 It is common for dogs with flea infestations to have a strong reflex when stimulated at the base of the tail, due to the itchiness caused by the fleas.